RasaHQ/rasa/docs/user-guide/building-assistants.rst

    utter_ask_use_case:
      - text: What's your use case?

-We’ll also need to define all these slots in our domain:
+We’ll also need to define all these slots in our ``domain.yml`` file:

 .. code-block:: yaml